atomist-skills/gcf-java11-clojure/README.md

   (skill/-main []))
 ```

-then I end up seeing the Exception below when I try to run the function.
+When I try to run the function, I see the `Exception` below.
 Apparently, the context
-ClassLoader being used by `internPrivate` can no longer see `clojure.core`.
+ClassLoader being used by `internPrivate` can no longer see `clojure.core`?

 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError